jtblin/master-cluster/README.md

 - `run ()`: worker http handler that runs the request
 - `setFnHandlers (runFn, errorFn)`: set the run and error handlers
 - `setOptions (options)`: set the options for the workers (logger and kill timeout)
-- `createHttpServer (handler, port, onShutdown)`: create the http server and setup the run and error handlers
+- `createHttpServer (handler, port, onShutdown, onListening)`: create the http server and setup the run and error handlers

 ### Miscellaneous